CAPER SPURGE

 and lathyranoic acid.

-The stem contains white latex, which is composed of 16-hydroxy-ingenol, Ingenol and long chain unsaturated fatty acid esters.
+The stem contains a white latex, which is composed of 16-hydroxy-ingenol, Ingenol and long chain unsaturated fatty acid esters.

 It also contains coumarins: Daphnetin, Esculetin, euphorbetin, isoeuphorbetin and Aesculetin.